Family hit by 'heartless' deportation

 She is unable to move or speak fluently, and requires daily care.

-This is provided by a 45-minute-a-day funded carer, and by Mr Kalim himself.
+This is provided by a 45-minute-a-day funded carer, and by Kalim himself.

 Neither one of the pair receives any other benefits.